spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 ## Prerequisites

 - A Tailscale account.
-Tailscale provides a [free tier](https://tailscale.com/pricing/) that can be used up to 100 devices.
 Visit [Tailscale official website](https://login.tailscale.com/start) to register a Tailscale account.

 - A Tailscale authorization key.
 We recommend you use a reusable, non-ephemeral key that automatically tags the devices with one or more tags.
-For mor information about auth keys, refer to [Tailscale documentation](https://tailscale.com/kb/1085/auth-keys).
+For more information about auth keys, refer to [Tailscale documentation](https://tailscale.com/kb/1085/auth-keys).

 - A host machine with an AMD64 processor architecture.
 You will use this host machine to build Edge artifacts using CanvOS.